XYH0118/XYH0118.github.io/hobbies.md

 <img src="/images/swimming.JPG">
 <img src="/images/surfing1.JPG">
 </div>
 <br>Hiking helps me clear my mind, rejuvenate my body, and gives me the strength to tackle any challenges.
 I thoroughly enjoy the serenity of being surrounded by nature while on the trail.
 Over the years, I have participated in numerous hiking expeditions, challenging myself with various terrains and distances.
+Recently, I've also developed an interest in long-distance running, further expanding my love for outdoor activities.

 ## Workshop